 In addition to creating, Ms. Traylor feels a personal responsibility to share her passion and knowledge with younger generations.
 She has taught master classes throughout the United States, at numerous summer intensives, and been on faculty at schools on the east and west coasts.
 She has been a guest teaching artist at Carnegie Mellon University, Sam Houston State University, Point Park University, Slippery Rock University, Dekalb School of the Arts in Atlanta, and The Creative and Performing Arts High School in Pittsburgh among others.
 She has taught and choreographed for youth ensembles such as REED Dance II in Pittsburgh and DanceWave in Brooklyn.
 Ms. Traylor is also on faculty at Point Park International Summer Dance as well as the guiDANCE experience, the only Youth Protection Advocates in Dance certified competition and convention in the world.

 Photo: VAM Productions

 She has taught and choreographed for students who have won the regional Youth Grand Prix and have gone on to perform in the YAGP finals as well as the International Ballet Competition in Jackson.
 Annalee was awarded the Outstanding Choreographer Award for her work, Edge and Grace, at the 2020 regional YAGP competition in Pittsburgh, PA.
-She is currently on faculty at DanceWave in Brooklyn and is the primary ballet instructor at the award winning Legworks Dance Studio in Long Island, NY..
+She is currently on faculty at DanceWave in Brooklyn and is a guest artist for the online teaching platform, Ballet Together.
 She is also a certified classical Pilates instructor through prestigious Romana's Pilates.